|Responsible Unit:||Academic Advisement|

 Departmental Credit by Examination.
 Some departments offer challenge exams (or credit by examination) — for matriculated

 students only — for courses regularly offered.
 Such exams are ￼

 given for courses offered in foreign languages, nursing, and health sciences.
-Credit earned in this way is recorded via the Degree Audit Reporting System (DARS) and treated as transfer credit earned from four-year colleges.
-Departmental examinations require a $20 fee per course, payable to the Office of Student Accounts, before the examination is taken.
-You can contact the relevant department or the Office of Academic Advisement for further information.
+Credit earned in this way is recorded via Degree Works and treated as transfer credit earned from four-year colleges.
+Departmental examinations require a $295 fee per course, payable to the Office of Student Accounts, before the examination is taken.
+You can contact the relevant department or the Office of Registration and Records for further information.
 Credit by examination can only be attempted one time per course.

 Educational Experience in the Armed Forces.
 If you have served in the armed forces, you may qualify for credit for your training, including Military Occupational Status (MOS), Navy ratings, and many advanced training programs.
 Courses completed under Defense Activity for Non-Traditional Education Support (DANTES) may also qualify for college credit.

 Educational Experience in Non-collegiate Organizations.
 Several organizations that have a primary function other than education have had training programs evaluated for college credit by the College Credit Recommendation Service of the American Council on Education and/or the New York Regents National Program on Non-collegiate Sponsored Instruction (PONSI).
 You may be eligible for credit if you have experience with one of these businesses, agencies or associations.

 Other than for these approved programs, students sometimes work through Empire State College to earn such credit and then transfer the credit to other colleges.

 For further information on obtaining college credit from the armed forces, non-collegiate organizations and credit by examination, contact the Office of Academic Advisement.
 Remember, however, that these experiences are expected to be almost exclusively post-high school.